Package org.cytoscape.filter.model

 If your transformer is parameterized, declare the parameters as get/set

 method pairs.
-Use the Tunable
+Use the Tunable annotation on the

 get method to allow clients of your code to adjust the parameters using

-without having to expose any API.
+TunableSetter without having to expose any API.

 When the set method is called, your implementation should

-s of the change in
+notify all registered TransformerListeners of the change in

-parameters (e.g. by calling AbstractTransformer.notifyListeners()
+parameters (e.g. by calling AbstractTransformer.notifyListeners().

-To define a user interface for your transformer, see the view package
+To define a user interface for your transformer, see the view package.-

 ClassDescriptionAbstractTransformer<C,